Practical & Provably Secure Distance Bounding

 From contactless payments to remote car unlocking, many applications are vulnerable to relay attacks.
 Distance bounding protocols are the main practical countermeasure against these attacks.
-In this paper, we present a formal analysis of SKI, which recently emerged as the first family of lightweight and provably secure distance bounding protocols.
-More precisely, we explicate a general formalism for distance-bounding protocols, which lead to this practical and provably secure class of protocols (and it could lead to others).
-We prove that SKI and its variants are provably secure, even under the real-life setting of noisy communications, against the main types of relay attacks: distance-fraud and generalised versions of mafia- and terrorist-fraud.
-To attain resistance to terrorist-fraud, we reinforce the idea of using secret sharing, combined with the new notion of a leakage scheme.
-In view of resistance to generalised mafia-frauds (and terrorist-frauds), we present the notion of circular-keying for pseudorandom functions (PRFs); this notion models the employment of a PRF, with possible linear reuse of the key.
-We also identify the need of PRF masking to fix common mistakes in existing security proofs/claims.
-Finally, we enhance our design to guarantee resistance to terrorist-fraud in the presence of noise.
+At FSE 2013, we presented SKI as the first family of provably secure distance bounding protocols.
+At LIGHTSEC 2013, we presented the best attacks against SKI.
+In this paper, we present the security proofs.
+More precisely, we explicate a general formalism for distance-bounding protocols.
+Then, we prove that SKI and its variants is provably secure, even under the real-life setting of noisy communications, against the main types of relay attacks: distance-fraud and generalised versions of mafia- and terrorist-fraud.
+For this, we reinforce the idea of using secret sharing, combined with the new notion of a leakage scheme.
+In view of resistance to mafia-frauds and terrorist-frauds, we present the notion of circular-keying for pseudorandom functions (PRFs); this notion models the employment of a PRF, with possible linear reuse of the key.
+We also use PRF masking to fix common mistakes in existing security proofs/claims.